Brave: Rather than settle for meaningless thoughts and prayers, this man tweeted about how meaningless thoughts and prayers are - The Beaverton

 In this day and age, thanks to inadequate firearms laws in many nations, we face danger from gun violence that is greater than ever before.
 But some of us, rather than falling back on useless platitudes like “”, are taking action.
 Leo Berwin of Kenora, BC did just that: by taking the and unprecedented step of tweeting about just how useless thoughts and prayers are.

-Countless individuals—including many lawmakers—have taken to to express sentiments such as “you’ll be in our hearts” and “may God lift you up in this terrible time.”
+Countless individuals—including many lawmakers—have taken to social media to express sentiments such as “you’ll be in our hearts” and “may God lift you up in this terrible time.”
 However, Berwin wisely saw that mere words like these are not enough to solve the scourge of gun violence.
 Action—specifically, the action of tweeting about how useless thoughts and prayers are—was what was needed.

-“How about instead of thoughts and prayers we actually DO something,” the 31 year old software analyst tweeted before returning to his video
+“How about instead of thoughts and prayers we actually DO something,” the 31 year old software analyst tweeted before returning to his Youtube video

 Rather than offering vague solutions such as “keeping you in our hearts,” his call was specific and direct in its critique of thoughts and prayers.

-The tweet, which received almost 7 likes within the first hour it was posted, did not come without personal cost.
+The tweet, which received almost 7 likes within the first hour was posted, did not come without personal cost.
 It required him to face the possibility of a hard conversation with his 391 twitter followers, most of whom are friends and acquaintances who generally share his political views.

 Plus, unlike a glib, easy reference to a prayer or a kind thought, Berwin’s tweet took a bold stance against the previously commonly accepted wisdom that tweeting ‘thoughts and prayers’ would end gun violence.